mne-tools/mne-bids/paper/paper.md

 data, it has recently been extended for electro-/magneto-encephalography (EEG/MEG) [@Niso2018, @Pernet2019], and intracranial EEG (iEEG) [@Holdgraf2019].
-In this context, many software packages for electrophysiology data analysis are now BIDS compatible.
-Yet, BIDS is not just another data storage format but a rich system to curate, aggregate and annotate neuroimaging databases.
-It is for this reason we developed a dedicated software, ``MNE-BIDS`` with the unique vision to provide a programmable interface for BIDS datasets in electrophysiology. ``MNE-BIDS`` allows users to re-organize data into BIDS formats, store associated metadata after anonymization, extract information necessary for preprocessing and read them into ``MNE-Python`` objects [@Agramfort2013] ready for source localization.
+In this context, many software packages for electrophysiology data analysis are now becoming BIDS compatible.
+BIDS is a rich system to curate, aggregate and annotate neuroimaging databases.
+For this reason we developed a dedicated software, ``MNE-BIDS`` with the goal to provide a programmable interface for BIDS datasets in electrophysiology. ``MNE-BIDS`` allows users to re-organize data into BIDS formats, store associated metadata after anonymization, extract information necessary for preprocessing and read them into ``MNE-Python`` objects [@Agramfort2013], ready for source localization.

 Starting with a single directory full of data files with arbitrary names, ``MNE-BIDS`` can be used to extract existing metadata, reorganize the files into the BIDS format, and write additional metadata.
-All the conversion routines are thoroughly tested that check the output with the [BIDS validator](https://github.com/bids-standard/bids-validator).
+All the conversion routines are thoroughly tested by running the output through the [BIDS validator](https://github.com/bids-standard/bids-validator).
 Moreover, ``MNE-BIDS`` supports converting data formats that are not BIDS compatible into permissible formats.
 As a result of this, users can easily convert